awsdocs/amazon-fsx-lustre-user-guide/doc_source/create-fs-linked-data-repo.md

 # Linking your file system to an S3 bucket<a name="create-fs-linked-data-repo"></a>

  When you create an Amazon FSx for Lustre file system, you can link it to a durable data repository in Amazon S3\.
-Before you create your file system, make sure you have already created the S3 bucket that you will use as the repository\.
-In the Create file system wizard, you set the following data repository configuration properties in the optional **Data repository import/export** panel\.
+Before you create your file system, make sure that you have already created the S3 bucket that you will link to\.
+In the **Create file system** wizard, you set the following data repository configuration properties in the optional **Data repository integration** pane\.
-+ Choose how Amazon FSx imports new and changed files from the linked data repository after the initial import after the file system is created\.
++ Choose how Amazon FSx keeps your file and directory listing up to date as you add or modify objects in your S3 bucket after the file system is created\.
 For more information, see [Automatically import updates from your S3 bucket](autoimport-data-repo.md)\.
-+ **Import bucket** – enter the name of the S3 bucket that you are using for the linked repository\.
++ **Import bucket** – Enter the name of the S3 bucket that you are using for the linked repository\.
-+ **Import prefix** – enter an optional import prefix if you want to import only some of the data in your Amazon S3 bucket into your file system\.
++ **Import prefix** – Enter an optional import prefix if you want to import only some of the file and directory listings of data in your S3 bucket into your file system\.
 The import prefix defines where in your S3 bucket to import data from\.
-+ **Export prefix** – defines where Amazon FSx will export the contents of your file system to your linked S3 bucket\.
++ **Export prefix** – Defines where Amazon FSx will export the contents of your file system to your linked S3 bucket\.

 ## Creating file systems linked to an S3 bucket<a name="create-linked-fs"></a>